Mohonk Preserve Membership Levels and Rates Update

 Why are prices different for different activities?

-Activities such as biking, horseback riding, and cross‑country skiing require additional management, infrastructure, and stewardship beyond typical trail use.
+Activities such as biking, horseback riding, and cross‑country skiing require additional staff time, management, infrastructure, and stewardship beyond typical trail use.
 These activities place higher demands on our carriage roads and natural resources and often require specialized design, resurfacing, drainage improvements, and ongoing monitoring.

 Cross‑country skiing also requires active grooming, specialized equipment, and coordinated staff and volunteer support to maintain safe, high‑quality conditions.